 Start Early on Renewals

-Renewal complications often come from waiting too long.
+Waiting too long can lead to renewal complications.
 Track your visa expiration date and begin the process months in advance.
-That gives you time to fix any issues that pop up.
+This gives you time to fix any issues that pop up.

 Verify Your Status Regularly

 Don’t assume everything’s fine.
-Check your immigration status using official tools.
+Check your immigration status and rights using official tools.
 Confirm your employer has the right records.
 Stay proactive, not reactive.

 Work With an Attorney From Day One